 You might encounter a situation (e.g. on AWS) where you have a new CentOS 7 server, but an old version of MariaDB 5.5 on the server.
 A couple of reasons for upgrading is bug fixes, performance improvements, ease of upgrading, and the fact that emoji and JSON support only really work nicely in later versions of MariaDB.
 This article explains how to first upgrade from MariaDB 5.5 to 10.1, and then references an article on how to upgrade from 10.1 to 10.3.

-If you’re upgrading MariaDB on a Virtualmin server, see note below because this procedure will remove some key components that will make the Virtualmin hosted servers menu disappear.
+If you’re upgrading MariaDB on a Virtualmin server, see the note below because this procedure will remove some key components that could make Virtualmin hosted servers menu disappear.
 Also be sure to back up Postfix

 First make a backup of your data using method 1 or method 2 described below.